Directives for error handling

 Break

 The state of the scenario execution is stored in the queue of incomplete executions where the error can be resolved manually.
-For more information, see View and resolve incomplete executions in Adobe Workfront Fusion.
+For more information, see View and resolve incomplete executions.

 There are, however, some exceptions.
-For more information, see Allow storing incomplete executions in the article The scenario settings panel in Adobe Workfront Fusion.
+For more information, see Allow storing incomplete executions in the article Configure scenario settings.

 If there are unprocessed bundles, the scenario execution continues normally.